01 of 06

 Sew an Easy Hanging Bag for Clothespins

-Drying clothes outdoors on a line instead of in a dryer saves energy and leaves clothing with a fresh outside smell.
-Any clothesline needs clothespins and you can keep those pins clean and close at hand with a DIY clothespin bag.
+Drying clothes outdoors on a line instead of in a dryer saves energy and gives clothing a fresh outside smell.
+Keep your clothespins handy with this DIY bag that can hang conveniently on the line.

 02 of 06